Great Smoky Mountains

 The Great Smoky Mountains have tons of wildlife, with the most iconic being Black Bears.
 I saw nearly 30 of them on my 2 visits here, with all of them occuring in Cades Cove on the Tennessee side.
 My favorite, by far, has to be a mother bear and her 4 Cubs hanging out in the woods, the most bear cubs I've ever seen at once.
 They were some of the cutest things I've ever seen, especially watching them play around and climb trees in the distance.
 Other notable bear sightings included a massive bear crossing the road and a smaller bear feasting on berries and nuts up in a tree, which was also extremely adorable.

-Black Bear Cubs climbing trees
+Black Bear Cubs

-Bear Cub climbing down trees
+Bear Cub climbing trees

-Black Bear eating on a tree
+Bear on a tree

-Black Bear on a tree, Cades Cove
+Bear on a tree

 The Smokies are home to tons of other wildlife, which include deer and Wild turkeys, both found in abundance in the Cades Cove valley.